S3bas77/S3bas77/README.md

-# 👋 Hi, I'm Sebastian!
+# Hi there!
+I'm Sebastian

 I'm a **Systems Engineering student** at **Universidad Privada Boliviana (UPB La Paz)**, passionate about technology, innovation, and continuous learning.